 This gentle, holistic massage is usually a full body massage but can be tailored to your needs.
 It aims to relieve the aches and pains endured during the delivery and assist in releasing tension in the shoulders caused by breastfeeding, helping to increase the blood flow to the muscles, restoring energy when you're feeling utterly drained.
 An gentle abdominal massage can help encourage the uterus to shrink back to its pre-pregnancy size.

 Using pre-blended essential oils, specially formulated for mother and baby containing sweet orange, mandarin and ginger, will help revitalise the body and mind.

 Most positions are comfortable during the massage but if you're breastfeeding and your breasts are feeling full and sore, it might be better to lie on your side rather than on your front.

 This hour massage could be a chance for you to get some 'me time' or if it's more convenient, you could bring your baby along and have them in their push chair next to you.

 A caesarean section is major surgery and you'll need time to recover from it.
-It is best to wait until your scar has healed which should take about two weeks and you will need to get your doctor's approval first before having a massage.
+It is best to wait until your scar has healed and you will need to get your doctor's approval first before having a massage.